top of page

 • Building Control Plan and Inspection Fees (Payable to your local Council – varies, and I will confirm; estimate £250 - £350 for an extension)

-• Large Scale Vector from Ordnance Survey (£60.00) to prepare Site Location and Block Plans (Required by both the Planning Service & Building Control)
+• Large Scale Vector from Ordnance Survey (£60.00) used to prepare the Site Location and Block Plans (Required by both the Planning Service & Building Control)

 STAGE 1: MEASURED SURVEY & PREPARING EXISTING DRAWING

-Once my written Architectural Fee Proposal is accepted by you, I will carry out a detailed measured survey of your home, usually taking 2-3 hours.
+Once my written Architectural Fee Proposal is accepted by you, I will carry out a detailed measured survey of your home.
+This generally takes between 2-3 hours.
 Following this, I will produce existing plans and elevations using the latest CAD software.

-During my measured survey, I will also take numerous photographs to assist in creating the existing drawings and, subsequently, in developing the initial Design Proposal.
+During my measured survey, I will also take numerous photographs to assist in creating the existing drawings and, subsequently, in developing the Design Proposals.

 4 Stages a Homeowner Should Know When Extending | By GT Building Design